The symbol of the city and its beautiful gardens

-Despite its status as the fourth largest city in Japan in terms of population size, Nagoya is often forgotten by travelers in Japan.
-I think it may be worth it to spend at least a day in the city, and its most obvious tourist destination is undoubtedly the castle.
+Despite being the fourth largest city of the archipelago in terms of population, Nagoya is often overlooked by travelers in Japan.
+It can be interesting however to spend at least one day there, and the most obvious visit is certainly its castle 🏯.